How Much Is Your Business Worth?

-As a valuation professional, I often find business owners imagine their business is worth more than it likely is.
+As valuation professionals, we can often find business owners imagine their business is worth more than it likely is.
 They have worked hard their whole lives to build their business and have seen it through both the good and challenging times.
 When they are ready to exit and discover that their business is worth less than expected, it is quite disappointing.
 As business advisors, we encourage our clients to understand the inputs that affect their business' value and develop ways to increase the value.

 That is where a business valuation expert comes in.
 When a business owner hires a valuation professional when they are ready to sell their asset, it is often too late and can result in a less than satisfactory sales price.
 Engaging a valuation professional five to seven years out will pay dividends.
 The professional can work as a consultant to determine the company's current value and inform the business owner what opportunities exist to increase the value.